Individual Interdisciplinary PhD

 - A minimum cumulative graduate grade point average of 3.50 (out of 4.00 scale).

 - Official Graduate Records Exam (GRE) scores.

 - Official Transcripts.

-- The comprehensive, updated* proposal which includes support documents from faculty.
-This will serve as letters of recommendation for your formal application as well as your statement.
+- The comprehensive, updated* proposal which includes support documents from faculty (potential research advisors, participating department heads, potential committee members).
+The supporting documents will serve as your letters of recommendation while your updated proposal will serve as your personal statement for your formal application.

 *Updated proposal is one in which the IIP Advisory Committee may have made recommendations for amendments to the proposal prior to applying.